ajipelumi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This README describes what each program is doing;

+The file main.h is a local header file that contains function definitions.

+The file _putchar.c is a function that allows the usage of _putchar to print.

 The file 0-putchar.c is a program that prints _putchar, followed by a new line.

 The file 1-alphabet.c is a function that prints the alphabet, in lowercase, followed by a new line.